Anandhex/Farmer/README.md

 # Farmer
-Farmer Bidding System
+Farm Equipment Bidding System
-Application helps a farmer to bid on tractors.The application is built using spring MVC architecture.
+Application to help farmer bid and loan out farming equipments.
+The application is built using spring MVC architecture with Front end in HTML/CSS and Jsp.